infracost/infracost-azure-devops/README.md

 The Azure Pipelines Infracost tasks can be used with either Azure Repos (only git is supported) or GitHub repos.

-1. In the Azure DevOps Marketplace, Add the  [Infracost tasks](https://marketplace.visualstudio.com/items?itemName=Infracost.infracost-tasks) to your organization by clicking 'Get it free', selecting your organization and clicking Install.
+1. In the Azure DevOps Marketplace, add the [Infracost tasks](https://marketplace.visualstudio.com/items?itemName=Infracost.infracost-tasks) to your organization by clicking 'Get it free', selecting your organization and clicking Install.
 If you do not have permission to install the task, you can submit a request to your organization's admin who will get emailed the details of the request.
 2. If you haven't done so already, [download Infracost](https://www.infracost.io/docs/#quick-start) and run `infracost auth login` to get a free API key.
 3. Retrieve your Infracost API key by running `infracost configure get api_key`.
 4. If you are using an Azure Repos repositories follow the [Azure Repos quick start](#azure-repos-quick-start).
 Currently this only supports Git repositories.